 Another important practice is a partnership and joint stock ownership method called “musharakah,” which is often used to finance home purchases.
 Here, the bank may transfer ownership to the homeowner in one of several ways that avoid interest.
 One variation of musharakah involves the homeowner and bank jointly purchasing the home, with the bank gradually transferring its equity to the homeowner as he makes payments.
 Another variety involves lease-to-own arrangements where the bank buys the home and agrees to transfer ownership to the homeowner after a fixed term, with each payment going toward the lease and the balance toward the home’s purchase price.
 A third version is an installment arrangement called “Murabaha,” which is similar to Western rent-to-own agreements.
 This is when an intermediary buys a home and agrees on a sale price to a prospective buyer for a fixed profit, payable in a lump sum or installments.

 Sharia law also has a special version of leasing, called “ijarah.”
 This is when the lessor sells the right to use an object for a fixed time period and price.

 Sharia-compliant financing also uses special investment vehicles.
 For instance, with sharia-compliant bonds, called “Sukuk,” the issuer sells financial certificates to an investor group that owns them until they rent them back to the issuer in exchange for a fixed return.

 Implications for Banks and Businesses in a global economy

 Sharia-compliant finance has implications both for Muslims and non-Muslims doing business with the Islamic world.
 Some Western financial institutions, such

-Kateeb also cautions that sharia finance applications are not standardized throughout the Muslim world, and a one-size-fits-all solution can lead financial institutions into problems.
+Kateeb also cautions that sharia finance applications are not standardized throughout the Muslim world and global economy, and a one-size-fits-all solution can lead financial institutions into problems.
 He explains that a successful approach must employ flexible technology that has regulatory reporting tools built into the system.

 Originally published on www.economicvoice.com